sap license audit

 Why is it important to stay updated with SAP licensing changes?
 SAP licensing terms and conditions are subject to change.
 Staying informed about these changes ensures that your usage remains compliant with the latest terms, avoiding potential non-compliance issues.

 Where can I find updates on SAP licensing terms?
-Regularly check SAP’s official communications, website, and licensing documents.
+Regularly check SAP’s official communications, website, and licensing documents for updates.
 These sources will provide the latest updates and changes to SAP’s licensing terms and conditions.

 How can I prepare for an SAP license audit?
 Review your license agreement, document your software usage, conduct compliance checks, and update your records as necessary.
 These steps help ensure you are ready for an audit.